 The God Helmet Debate.
 Yes, Weak Magnetic Fields Can Influence Brain Activity - The Evidence.

 One Author, misinformed by a research paper by P. Granqvist, claimed that "the magnetic fields generated by the God helmet are far too weak to penetrate the cranium and influence neurons within.
-Transcranial magnetic stimulation (TMS) uses field strengths of around 1.5 tesla in order to induce currents strong enough to depolarize neurons through the skull and cause them to fire."
-In fact, TMS often uses fields of 1 Tesla (a very strong field), and enough electricity (two to three thousand volts @ 2 to 3 kilowatts) to power three small electric heaters, or 16 (twenty-five inch) televisions.
+Transcranial magnetic stimulation (TMS) uses field strengths of around 1.5 Tesla in order to induce currents strong enough to depolarize neurons through the skull and cause them to fire."
+In fact, TMS often uses fields of 1 Tesla (a very strong field), and enough electricity (two to three thousand volts @ 2 to 3 kilowatts) to power 3 small electric heaters, or sixteen televisions (25").

 As it happens, there are many scientific papers showing that low-intensity magnetic fields (using less than 10 volts of electricity, and around as strong as those produced between stereo headphones and blow dryers) have measurable effects on the brain.
 Some of them are many orders of magnitude below the fields used in TMS.